Frayed (TV series): Plot

-Frayeds first season is set in 1988 and follows the story of Sammy, a wealthy housewife in London.
+The first series is set in 1988 and follows the story of Sammy, a wealthy housewife in London.
 She is forced to return to her hometown of Newcastle in Australia after the disgraceful death of her husband Nick, when she is told his accumulated debts leave her almost penniless.
 Sammy returns to Newcastle 20 years after leaving, with her privately educated teenage son Lenny and daughter Tess, who have never visited Australia before.
 The children learn their mother has lied about her previous life.
 All three move into Sammy's childhood beachfront home with her mother Jean, a recovering alcoholic and infantile brother Jim.
 Sammy seeks work from local politician and former schoolmate Chris as the kids attend the local high school.
 Her children are bullied but eventually gain support and friendship from Abby and Bo.

 Sammy revisits her past and the events, which led her to fleeing the town as a teenager.
 Her former boyfriend Dan teaches sport to her children and is bitter at having been deserted.
 She meets Jim's sometime girlfriend Bev, who schemes to take over Jean's home.
 After encountering other former schoolmates, Sammy realises that everyone in her hometown hates her and she tries to get back to London, but finds numerous personal and financial obstacles.
 Tess and Lenny protect neighbour Abby from her emotionally and physically abusive father Terry, who is a policeman.

 Series Two sees the family briefly returning to London in 1989, but in very reduced circumstances.
 Sammy tries to prove her lawyer Rufus swindled her on settling Nick's estate – Rufus now resides in her grand house.
 Both Lenny and Tess want to return to Australia.
 Sammy's new lawyer recovers the house but diverts it to a charity.
 Back in Newcastle, the accidental killing of Terry in Jean's house is investigated by an under-resourced pair of police officers, Fairbank and Emily.
 Bev is pregnant and Jim believes its his baby.
 Police interview Jean, Jim and Bev but receive conflicting stories.
 Sammy is recalled to Australia to answer questions about Terry's disappearance.
 Upon their return, Lenny and Tess find it difficult to reconnect with Bo and Abby – all of them have changed.